Fred Hylands

-Frederick E. Hylands (1872 - October 14, 1913) was an American pianist, composer and publisher active 1887-1913.
+Frederick E. Hylands (1872 – October 14, 1913) was an American pianist, composer and publisher active from 1887 to 1913.

 Biography

 Fred Hylands was born in 1872, in or near Fort Wayne, Indiana, to Charles Hylands and Mary Hylands (Whitney).
 He began playing piano at a young age, and performed locally with his sister Ethel by age 15.
 Hylands moved to Chicago in the early 1890s and married singer and actress Maria Francis Stevens in 1895.
 He moved to New York City the following year, and was hired as the house pianist of the Columbia Phonograph Company, which had opened an office at 1159 Broadway in 1895.
 He was an early adopter and proponent of ragtime music, and his accompaniments are some of the earliest examples of the form on record.

 In addition to Hylands' work with Columbia, he performed in New York City and toured the eastern U.S., managed musical theatre, and composed ragtime songs.
 In 1899, he opened a music publishing business called Hylands, Spencer and Yeager, with Len Spencer (a recording artist who shared Fred's penchant for ragtime) and singer Harry W. Yeager.

 Fred and Maria Hylands were busy in musical theatre and vaudeville in the first years of the 20th century.
 Fred was a member of the "White Rats Actors' Union", and co-founder of the short-lived "Knights of the Footlights", another union for entertainment workers.
-He died October 14, 1913 while on tour in Lancashire England due to complications from diabetes.
+He died October 14, 1913, while on tour in Lancashire England due to complications from diabetes.